yuzawa-san/googolplex-theater/README.md

 ## Running

 ```
-java -jar build/libs/googolplex-theater-all.jar
+java -jar build/libs/googolplex-theater-all.jar --help
 ```
-will show all runtime options.
+will show all usage options.

 ```
-java -jar build/libs/googolplex-theater-all.jar -a APP_ID
+java -jar build/libs/googolplex-theater-all.jar
 ```
-will run the application for the registered APP_ID.
+will run the application with default settings.

+### Case Study: Grafana Dashboards

+The maintainer has used this to show statistics dashboards in an software engineering context.

+* Configure and name your Chromecasts.
+* Create one Grafana playlist per device.
+* Figure out how to use proper Grafana auth (proxy, token, etc).
+* Make your cast config file with each playlist url per device.
+* Place the cast config file under version control (git) or store it someplace accessible (http/s3/scp).
+* Compile application locally.
+* Copy application over to Raspberry Pi.
+* Use a Raspberry Pi and install Java runtime.
+* Add a cron job to pull the cast config file from wherever you stored it (alternatively configure something to push the file to the Raspberry Pi).
+* Run the application as a daemon using systemd or upstart or whatever you want.

+### Using a Custom Receiver

+If you wish to customize the behavior of the receiver from just displaying a single URL in an IFRAME, see the example custom receiver in `receiver/custom.html`.

+For custom receivers, you will be required to [sign up as a Chromecast developer](https://developers.google.com/cast/docs/registration#RegisterApp) and also configure [devices](https://cast.google.com/publish) for development.

+Currently the device name and settings are printed to the screen.
+Customize the listener handler to do as you wish.

+Host your modified file via HTTP on your hosting provider of choice.
+Then point your new custom receiver application towards that page's URL.

+Pass your APP_ID in as a command line argument when you run, and your receiver will be loaded up.

 ## Contributions

+This is intended to be minimalist and easy to set up, so advanced features are not the goal here.
+Some other projects listed below may be more suited for your use case.

-This is a side project, so I will accept contributions, but provide no guarantee to the speed at which I can accept submissions given the need to test this with hardware.
+This is a side project, so the maintainer provides no guarantee to the speed at which submissions can be accepted given the need to test this with hardware.

 Run [spotless](https://github.com/diffplug/spotless) to ensure everything is properly formatted: